Cory Gardner: Post-congressional career

 After leaving the Senate, Gardner was considered a potential candidate for governor of Colorado or in the 2022 Colorado Senate race against his former colleague, Michael Bennet, though he ultimately opted not to run.
 In February 2021, Gardner became the chair of the National Action Victory Fund, a PAC that raises money for Republican candidates.
 In June 2021, five months after leaving office, he joined the board of advisers of Michael Best Strategies, a national lobbying firm.
-In April 2022, he joined another lobbying firm, the Crypto Council for Innovation as its chief political affairs strategist.
-In February 2023, Gardner was hired to co-chair a super PAC alongside longtime GOP operative Rob Collins by South Carolina Senator Tim Scott.
+In April 2022, he joined a trade association, the Crypto Council for Innovation as its chief political affairs strategist.
+In February 2023, Gardner was hired to co-chair a super PAC alongside longtime GOP operative Rob Collins by South Carolina Senator Tim Scott, which would later support his run for President in the 2024 United States presidential election.

 Political positions

-In April 2018, The Lugar Center and Georgetown's McCourt School of Public Policy ranked Gardner the 8th most bipartisan senator in the first session of the 115th United States Congress.
+In March 2019, Gardner was ranked the 5th most bipartisan senator of the 115th Congress by The Lugar Center and Georgetown's McCourt School of Public Policy, and was also ranked the 4th most bipartisan senator of the 116th Congress in May 2021.
 GovTrack noted that of the 157 bills Gardner cosponsored in 2017, 41% were introduced by legislators who were not Republican.
-Gardner was ranked the 5th most bipartisan senator in 2019.

 Abortion

-Gardner has said that he is pro-life and that abortion laws should be left up to the states.

-In 2006, Gardner opposed legislation to allow pharmacists to prescribe emergency contraception and proposed an amendment to the Colorado state budget to prohibit the state Medicaid plan from purchasing Plan B emergency contraception.
-In 2007, he voted against a bill requiring hospitals to inform survivors of a sexual assault of the availability of emergency contraception.
+Gardner identifies as pro-life and opposes legal abortions in most circumstances.
+He has also stated that he believes that abortion laws should be left up to the states.
+In 2006, Gardner opposed legislation that would allow pharmacists to prescribe emergency contraception and proposed an amendment to the Colorado state budget to prohibit the state Medicaid plan from purchasing Plan B emergency contraception.
+In 2007, he voted against a bill that would require hospitals to inform survivors of a sexual assault of the availability of emergency contraception.

 In 2012, Gardner co-sponsored the controversial so-called "personhood" legislation titled the Life Begins at Conception Act.
 Gardner later said that he changed his mind on personhood after listening to voters.
 According to The Denver Post, "Gardner conceded that with his new position on personhood, he might be accused of flip-flopping simply to make himself more palatable to statewide voters."
 The nonpartisan Factcheck.org said "It would be clearer to say that Gardner supports efforts to ban abortion that could also ban some forms of birth control.
 As for his change of position, voters in Colorado should know Gardner still supports a federal bill that would prompt the same concerns over birth control as the state measure he says he rejects on the same grounds."
 In 2014, Gardner called for over-the-counter access to oral contraceptives and said the birth control pill would be safer and cheaper if it was available over the counter.